 2) Be specific in your audience, content, and grade level area selections.
 There are presentations that apply to general audiences, but many sessions work better when you plan with a specific audience in mind.
 VSTE serves many different constituent groups and we like to have sessions that target specific needs as well as sessions that apply equally to all.

-3) Find ways to weave our theme, “All Hands on Tech”, into your session.
+3) Find ways to weave our theme, “Charting the Course, Navigating the Future”, into your session.
 Think of fun ways to incorporate our theme however you choose and help join in the fun of presenting at the VSTE Conference.

 4) Submit!
 Don’t be afraid to take that far-out idea you have been mulling over and turn it into a session description.
 New and exciting ideas are one of the reasons the VSTE Conference is a great place to be!